 In some countries, legal mercury imports for registered uses such as dental amalgams are below the estimates of mercury consumption, which indicate that there are illicit mercury trade flows.
 Therefore, trade and economic solutions for better regulating the flow of mercury are critical to reducing registered mercury use and its way into illegal uses.
 Due diligence processes in supply chains play an important role not only in preventing and governing illicit trade of mercury-added products but also in eliminating and reducing the availability of mercury in the global supply chain.
 Above the responsibilities of the industry partners, international and regional cooperation is needed to ensure a formalised and unified action against the illegal trade of mercury and mercury-added products.

-The Global Forum on Environment on Mercury will bring together leading actors in the field of chemicals and waste management of mercury to promote effective engagement, collaboration and action on eliminating or reducing mercury from the supply chain.
-This includes regulators and policymakers in charge of chemical safety in OECD member and partner governments, as well as relevant stakeholders from International Governmental Organisations, private industry organisations and companies, civil society, philanthropies and more.
-More information on registration.
+The Global Forum on Environment on Mercury brought together leading actors in the field of chemicals and waste management of mercury to promote effective engagement, collaboration and action on eliminating or reducing mercury from the supply chain.
+This included regulators and policymakers in charge of chemical safety in OECD member and partner governments, as well as relevant stakeholders from International Governmental Organisations, private industry organisations and companies, civil society, philanthropies and more.